workfloworchestrator/orchestrator-core/docs/architecture/orchestration/orchestrator-ui.md

 - add menu items to the naviation
 - add summary cards to the dashboard page

-An example of a custom orchestrator-ui is shown below, which shows custom summary card and additional meu items compared to the standard orchestrator-ui as available from the demo-orchestrator-ui.
+An example of a custom orchestrator-ui is shown below, which shows a custom summary card and additional menu items compared to the standard orchestrator-ui

 ## Using components from the npm ui library
 The second solution will probaby require more work, but could be interesting to extend an existing application with orchestrator components